Software Soul Searching

 I’m not the kind of designer that is protective about the role of design.
 If I had my way, everyone on a software team would be design-minded.
 Heck, everyone in any company should be a designer.
 The more design thinking in an organization, the better.
 The more focus on the customer experience, the better.
 So it’s always unsurprising for me when some of the best UX solutions come from developers.
 Adam is one of those developers.
 He cares deeply about the customer experience.
 He has told me on many occasions that he doesn’t care about time spent refactoring UI.
 That it’s as important as any other work.

 So one day Adam approached me with the solution that fixed the weirdness in the user testing that I was seeing.
+It also eliminated the need to even have the plus button for recording a spend.
 Here’s a screenshot of our exchange and my resulting design, based on his idea:

 - The left caret/arrow I had before was confusing.
 Some people thought it was going to slide the UI left somehow.
 People thought it meant something other than “backspace.”
 So I replaced it with the standard iOS backspace icon and the problems disappeared.